 He wants us to want him as much as he wants us, so choose to keep on.
 Choose to keep showing up, to keep pressing in.
 Set time aside daily to spend in communion with Him, reading His Word and being in prayer.
 Get in a small group or a Bible study.
 Find a mentor or an accountability partner (accountabilibuddy, as I like to say).
 Being in the Word will change you from the inside out, and it will show in due time.

 3. The spirit of God lives inside you; therefore, you have every tool you need to find Him.

 If the spirit of God dwells in you, you have already won.
 Paul wrote in Romans 8:10, “[A]nd if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.”
 That doesn’t mean God has left you high and dry, though!
 The Spirit dwells in you, therefore your outward impulse to wander and stray can be reigned in.
 Seek Him even when you don’t feel like it.
-Opt for a night in with some worship music over a night out at a party or develop deep friendships with people who push you closer to Jesus.
+Opt for a night in with some worship music over a night out at a party.
+Develop deep friendships with people who push you closer to Jesus and challenge you to be more like Him.
 If God is for you, even your own very flesh cannot be against you.